jar398/listtools/doc/diff-tool-notes.md

 accepted, with the synonym classification given priority, initially, and the accepted classification gaining priority later on.

-In the aggregators, this problem generally applies to splitting events but not to lumping events, because when records are lumped, the non-type source records are demoted from accepted to synonym, and the synonym records remain in the newer checklist version.
-If our checklists do not have curated synonyms or subspecies, then lumps and splits will only be detected at ranks higher than species.
+In the aggregators (NCBI, GBIF, and so on), this problem generally applies to splitting events but not to lumping events, because when records are lumped, the non-type source records are demoted from accepted to synonym, and the synonym records are retained in the newer checklist version.
+If our checklists do not have curated synonyms or subspecies, then lumps and splits will only be detected at ranks higher than species (genus, family, etc.).